paul-grozav/source.paul.grozav.info/kb/linux/graphical_interface.md

 true
 ```

-Starting the GUI session will require access to `/run/udev`.
+To start the GUI session you can run `startx`, which will require access to
+`/run/udev`.

+To list the available video modes, supported by your hardware, you can use
+`xrandr -d :0`.
+Then, to change the resolution, to one of the listed sizes you
+can run `xrandr -s 1280x960`.

 ## 2. Display/Login manager